sortecoevo/sortee/content/join/index.md

     -   \...organize SORTEE activities and help produce training resources for researchers and institutions, such as [infographics](https://www.sortee.org/infographics/)

--   Highlight your (and others') engagement to Open Science through [SORTEE's awards](https://www.sortee.org/awards/)
+-   Highlight your (and others') contributions to Open Science through [SORTEE's awards](https://www.sortee.org/awards/)